omidarmat/webDevNotes/JavaScript/javascript-theory.md

 Use cases:

 1. to destructure multiple elements from the beginning of an array into new variables and leave all the _rest_ in another variable.
-In this use case, the rest pattern should be last element of the destructuring syntax.
+In this use case, the rest pattern should be the last element of the destructuring syntax.

 ```js
 const [a, b, ...others] = [1, 2, 3, 4, 5];
 console.log(others); // [3, 4, 5]
 ```

-2. to pass multiple arrguments into a function, and also make the function ready to receive any arbitrary amount of arguments:
+1. to pass multiple arrguments into a function, and also make the function ready to receive any arbitrary amount of arguments.
+This works because the rest pattern will pack any number of values into an array, and then the function would have to be programmed to work on the array in order to produce a desired result:

 ```js
 const add = function (...numbers) {